sgregnt/sgregnt.github.io/_pages/about.md

 * Topological data analysis to boost performance of neural networks.
-[Topological data analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis) is a relatively new area of research that has rapidly developed in the past decade.
-TDA uses ideas from topology to analyses point cloud data.
-In my older work I've considered TDA in a settings where point cloud data is contaminated by a noise and proved a theoretical convergence results for a Euler integral.
+[Topological data analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis) is a relatively new area of research that has rapidly developed in the past decade it uses ideas from topology for data analysis.
+In my older work I've considered TDA in a settings where point cloud data is contaminated by a noise and proved a theoretical convergence results for a Euler integral (See [Justin Curry Et al.](https://www.math.upenn.edu/~ghrist/preprints/eulertome.pdf)).
 In a recent project that I work on, we show how TDA can be used for profiling of neural network operation and boosting its performance.
-The profiling is done using the mapper algorithm [G Singh et. al., 2007](https://research.math.osu.edu/tgda/mapperPBG.pdf), the algorithm provides topological summary for the data shape, in the form of simplex or a graph, the shape of the data is used to measure local performance of neural network on diferent regions in the input and  then device an assembly scheme that improves
+The profiling is done using the mapper algorithm [(G Singh Et al., 2007)](https://research.math.osu.edu/tgda/mapperPBG.pdf), the algorithm provides topological summary for the data shape, in the form of simplex or a graph, the shape of the data is used to measure local performance of neural network on diferent regions in the input and  then device an assembly scheme that improves